ultraleetj/midi-lyric-checker/README.md

 - Synchronized with track playback timing

 ### Accessibility
-- Screen reader support via accessible-output2.
+- Various screen reader support (NVDA, windows narrator, jaws) via accessible-output2.
 Announces lyric syllables in the first beat  of each bar during playback and each one as you move manually through notes.
 Fully accessible interface via WX python.
 - Keyboard-only navigation
 - Status information display updates automatically.